 - Fax delivery notification: allows you to enable fax delivery confirmation notification

-- Curl SMS send enabled (available from WMS version 3.88): enable this option for SMS sending via HTTP request without registering GSM media gateway
+Curl SMS send enabled (available from WMS version 3.88): enable this option for SMS sending via HTTP request without registering GSM media gateway

 - Curl SMS send (available from WMS version 3.88): enter the curl command.
 Click ? button to see the list of curl command examples and possible variables

 The PBX checks the mailbox, once new emails corresponding to the parameters of Mail2Fax service are found, the PBX sends them to the destination fax number(s) present in the email.

 To create a new Fax/ SMS server profile: